• Categories

 • Perfect for weddings, corporate events, and beer gardens, ensuring you won’t run out.

-This means you still get those 82 bottles worth of keg beer, but it fits more easily into smaller refrigerators and kegerators.
+You will still have 82 bottles of keg beer, but it will fit with the smaller refrigerators and kegerators.

 Originally designed for the soft drink industry, the Cornelius keg (often shortened to "Corny keg") has become a homebrewing staple.
 At five gallons, it yields approximately 53 twelve-ounce bottles or 40 pints.